danieldg/rwaybar/doc/config.md

 ## formatted

+*Note*: The `type = formatted` key is optional for this module as long as you specify the format.

 Key | Expanded | Default | Details
 ----|----------|---------|--------
 `format` | Yes | -- | The string to display